-Volgograd (former Tsaritsyn and Stalingrad) is the capital and administrative center of Volgograd region of Russia.
-The city is located in the southeastern part of European Russia on the Volga River.
-Volgograd has the status of “Hero City” of Russia because of Battle of Stalingrad happened here during the Second World War.
+Volgograd (former Tsaritsyn and Stalingrad) is a city in Russia, the capital of the Volgograd region located in the southeast of the European part of Russia, on the banks of the Volga River.
+Volgograd has the status of “Hero City” because of the Battle of Stalingrad that took place here during the Second World War.

 Several matches of FIFA World Cup 2018 will be held in Volgograd.

 Volgograd was founded in 1589.
-That time it was a small fortress called Tsaritsyn standing at the Tsaritsa and the Volga rivers confluence.
-The fortress was a part of Russian southern borders defense system and later (in the 19th century) became large river port and trade center.
-During the Russian Civil War, Tsaritsyn was the place of heavy fights.
+At that time it was a small fortress called Tsaritsyn standing at the confluence of the Tsaritsa and the Volga rivers.
+The fortress was part of the Russian southern borders defense system.
+In the 19th century, it became a large river port and trade center.

 More Historical Facts…

-The Battle of Stalingrad is commemorated by large memorial complex dominated by Mother Russia monument.
-The monument is erected on Mamayev Kurgan - the hill of numerous fights during the battle.
+The Battle of Stalingrad is commemorated by a large memorial complex dominated by a giant Mother Russia monument erected on Mamayev Kurgan - the hill of numerous fights during the battle.

-There are various artifacts of the World War II in Panorama museum located nearby.
-For example the museum has Vasily Zaytsev sniper rifle.
-Vasily Zaytsev is famous Russian sniper.
-You have the opportunity to know more about him with the help of Hollywood movie “Enemy at the gate”.
+There are various artifacts of the World War II in the Panorama museum located nearby.
+For example, the museum has Vasily Zaytsev’s sniper rifle.
+Vasily Zaytsev was a famous Soviet sniper.
+You can learn more about him, if you watch the movie “Enemy at the Gates”.

 In 1961, Stalingrad was renamed again as part of Nikita Khrushchev’s de-Stalinization program.
-The city received name Volgograd meaning “City on the Volga River”.
+The city received the name “Volgograd” meaning “City on the Volga River”.

 Nowadays, Volgograd plays an important role as industrial center of Russia.
 Main industries of the city are aluminum, steel and chemical production, oil refining, shipbuilding, machinery and vehicles manufacturing.
 Also it should be mentioned that Volgograd Hydroelectric Plant is situated near the northern part of the city.